nl900/Concurrency-with-Go/README.md

 <br>
 A second issue is JVM relies on the OS kernel to schedule OS threads.
 The OS keeps a list of all running tasks, as  Linux doesn't distinguish between threads and processes, and attempts to give each a fair share of CPU time.
 When it switches from one thread to another, the new thread running must be started with a view of the world that abstract away other threads running on the same CPU.
 This is expensive.
 <br>
 Go has its own scheduler that allows many Goroutines to run on the same OS thread.
 It saves a significant amount of time on context switching.
 The scheduler also optimises by only running a Goroutine that has a non-empty channel with work to do.
+Only non-blocking Goroutines is assigned to the OS thread

 ### The program